gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 - A tile `m16k16` requires four 8x8 tiles -> `ldmatrix.x4`
 - B tile `n8k16` requires two 8x8 tiles -> `ldmatrix.x2`

 Only Q acts as A in an MMA.
-Both K and V act as B in their MMAs, though K will require transposed `ldmatrix` for correct layout (everything is assumed to be row-major in global memory).
+Both K and V act as B in their MMAs, though K will require transposed `ldmatrix` for correct layout (all tensors use row-major layout in global and shared memory).

 To use `ldmatrix`, each thread supplies the address of each row.
 Threads 0-7 select the 1st 8x8 tile, threads 8-15 select the 2nd 8x8 tile, and so on.
 The [layout of A](https://docs.nvidia.com/cuda/parallel-thread-execution/#warp-level-matrix-fragment-mma-16816-float) in the official PTX documentation can look confusing.
 But it's easier (at least for me) to focus on the order of 8x8 tiles.